HFTrading Review – can this broker be trusted?

 Then comes the minimum deposit requirement.
 But there’s not much to talk about it.
 Traders can open their accounts in any size they want from 250 AUD.
 This allows them to minimize the risks by depositing smaller amounts than at other brokers and kickstart their trading careers, as well as maximize the profits by depositing higher amounts.

 Finally, the deposit and withdrawal platforms are also quite sophisticated.
 The broker uses two traditional – credit cards and bank wire, – as well as more modern e-wallet platforms like Neteller and Skrill to power the transactions in its system.
 All of them have no minimum deposit requirements.
 On top of that, there are no commission fees on transactions on HFTrading.

 There are two types of Forex brokers on the market: those whom one can trust and those who should be avoided at the sight of them.
 The internet is full of both types of brokers and while the second type might seem more on the balance sheet, it’s not necessarily difficult to detect the former types.
 It just takes a bit more research into their offerings.

 In this HFTrading review, we examined all the crucial services and products put forward by the broker.
 First, we looked at the website and deduced that it’s a slender and simplistic interface that doesn’t sacrifice the informative side of it.
-We also found out that there are three types of accounts – two standard and one demo – which tackle the majority of consumers without too much effort.
+We also found out that there are four types of accounts – three standard and one demo – which tackle the majority of consumers without too much effort.

 All in all, HFTrading is a creditworthy entity that is worth checking out.
 We give it a 4.35/5 rating.